THE MARKET for intelligent financial writing is, alas, surprisingly small. Why? I believe there are three culprits.

 You can sometimes sidestep such complaints by slapping a little lipstick on the pig.
 With a catchy headline and clever writing, you might convince folks to save more, pay down debt and abandon efforts to beat the stock market averages.

-For those who want to read intelligent financial writing, there are still plenty of fine publications, including The New York Times, The Wall Street Journal, Kiplinger’s Personal Finance and Money magazine.
+For those who want to read intelligent financial writing, there are still plenty of fine publications, including The New York Times, The Wall Street Journal and Kiplinger’s Personal Finance.
 But the pages and the number of reporters stacked against sensible personal-finance coverage seem to shrink every year.
 To be sure, there are some great bloggers who have taken up some of the slack, and you can find fascinating finance conversations every day on Bogleheads.org.

 Maybe I’m just being whiny and unrealistic.
 (It’s been known to happen.)
 The market for intelligent financial writing has probably always been small.
 Still, we need it to grow.
 Thanks to increasing longevity, weakening job security, disappearing pension plans and the rise of 401(k)s, Americans are more responsible for their financial future than ever before—and yet there’s scant evidence we’re any more financially savvy.